myExperiment/myExperiment/installers/fedora/README.txt

 The files in this directory are an installer for myExperiment on Fedora 13 and consequently RedHat 6 and CentOS 6.0.
-The installer is designed to work on a freshly installed version of the operating systems, you may have problems if you are installing on an existing system.
+The installer is designed to work on a freshly installed version of these operating systems, you may have problems if you are installing on an existing system.

 install.bash is the main install script and can be downloaded and run from